-- Procurement; and - Energy usage.
+- Business Continuity Plan; and - IT Cyber Essentials.

 The appointed Reviewers reported to the Board of Trustees through the Audit and Risk Committee on the operation of the systems of control that had been the subject of the check, and on the discharge of the Board of Trustees' financial responsibilities.
 A short annual summary report is prepared for the Board of Trustees outlining the areas reviewed, key findings, recommendations and conclusions to help the Audit and Risk Committee consider actions and assess year on year progress, which will be filed with the Department for Education in accordance with the Academies Trust Handbook.